Alex-E-Mello/Data-Structures-Course/README.md

 ## Setup
 Create a bot account and add it to your server by following [this tutorial](https://discordpy.readthedocs.io/en/latest/discord.html).

-Add your Discord login token to the KEYS.py file.

-Update all of the API keys in KEYS.py to your own API keys.
+Update the DIscord login token and API keys in KEYS.py to your own.